 The City of Beaverton Mayor’s Office has been a generous supporter of the band since its formal organization.
 With the help of Mayors Larry Cole through our current Mayor Lacey Beaty, the tradition of city band concerts in the park continues today.

-A variety of band literature, including marches, symphonic transcriptions, easy listening pops, swing, patriotic, and holiday tunes, is played at the weekly rehearsals and public performances.
-The group presents three seasonal public concerts, performs at retirement centers, and participates in the annual Oregon Adult Band Festival.
-During the summer, you’ll often find the band at community events such as the Beaverton Farmer’s Market, the City’s Picnics in the Park and at concerts on the lawn of the Beaverton City Library
+We play a variety of band literature, including marches, symphonic transcriptions, easy listening, pops, swing, patriotic, and holiday tunes.
+The group presents three formal concerts each year, in addition to performing at community “play-out” events.
+During the spring and summer, you’ll often find the band at events such as the Beaverton Farmer’s Market, the City’s Picnics in the Park and at concerts in various neighborhoods in Beaverton.

 - Mountain View Middle School